nuraynasib/the_secret_to_finding_great_wine/README.md

-# How to find the perfect wine?
-The secret ingredient?
-Machine learning.
-This notebook performs an Exploratory Data Analysis and builds machine learning models to predict red wine quality based on chemical properties.
-It uses a UCI dataset of Portuguese red wines, explo[...]
+This notebook explores the Red Wine Quality dataset to understand the factors influencing wine quality.
+It performs extensive exploratory data analysis (EDA), including distributions, outlier analysis, missing value checks, and correlations.
+Following this, new features are engineered, and two machine learning models (LGBM Classifier and LGBM Regressor) are trained and evaluated to predict wine quality.